nestjs/docs.nestjs.com/content/techniques/hot-reload.md

 #### Configuration

-Then, we need to create a `webpack.config.js` which is a webpack's configuration file, and put it in the root directory.
+Once the installation is complete, create a `webpack.config.js` file in the root directory of your application.

 ```typescript
 const webpack = require('webpack');